openclimatedata/unfccc-detailed-data-by-party/README.md

 The data is available in two files, one for Annex-I and one for Non-Annex-I parties.
 Is is in a "wide" format, with base year and individual years as columns.

-According to the [overview webpage](https://unfccc.int/process-and-meetings/transparency-and-reporting/greenhouse-gas-data/ghg-data-unfccc/ghg-data-from-unfccc) the interface contains data reported until 8 November 2019.
+The [overview webpage](https://unfccc.int/process-and-meetings/transparency-and-reporting/greenhouse-gas-data/ghg-data-unfccc/ghg-data-from-unfccc) states that the interface contains data reported until 8 November 2019.

 > The secretariat has completed the upgrade of all nine modules of the GHG data interface on 8 November 2019.

+However, newer data is available.
+The current release contains all data available at December 8th 2020.

 Note also the following footnotes from the data interface: